onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 wanted to fit everything on one line.

 Crunching through those numbers, we find our filter has a transmission loss of 0.0431 volts at 2.8 MHz.
-Transmission loss is usually expressed in decibals, which are a logarithmic scale where minus three deciabals corresponds to a loss of half the voltage.
-We can convert volts to decibals by taking the base ten logarithm of the voltage and multiplying by twenty.
+Transmission loss is usually expressed in decibels, which are a logarithmic scale where minus three decibels corresponds to a loss of half the voltage.
+We can convert volts to decibels by taking the base ten logarithm of the voltage and multiplying by twenty.

 <p class="math">-27 dB &asymp; 20 &sdot; log<sub>10</sub>(0.0431)</p>